side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/http/tests/inspector/network/network-iframe-load-and-delete.md

 Tests that if iframe is loaded and then deleted, inspector could still show its content.
-Note that if iframe.src is changed to "javascript:'...some html...'" after loading, then we have different codepath, hence two tests;
+Note that if iframe.src is changed to “javascript:‘…some html…’” after loading, then we have different codepath, hence two tests;